Josh Bell Player Props: Marlins vs. Rangers

-The Miami Marlins and Josh Bell (.333 slugging percentage over his past 10 games, including one homer), take on starter Jordan Montgomery and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.
+On Saturday, Josh Bell (.231 batting average in his past 10 games, with two doubles, a home run, three walks and four RBI) and the Miami Marlins face the Texas Rangers, whose starting pitcher will be Jon Gray.
+First pitch is at 4:05 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Phillies.
+He had a one-hit showing in his most recent game (1-for-4) against the Rangers.

 Josh Bell Game Info & Props vs. the Rangers